The history of Munich Airport

 Since May 1971, Munich-Riem Airport has had improved radio-electrical and optical landing aids that allow bad weather landings after operating level II.
 That means: Landings are still possible if the cloud base is at least 30 meters and visibility is 400 meters.
 These values are exactly half below those of operating level I, after landing at a cloud base of at least 60 meters [...]

-As a further component of the so-called bridging measures at Munich-Riem Airport, the expansion of the departure hall abroad (waiting room A) was completed at the beginning of June 1971.
+As a further component of the so-called bridging measures at Munich-Riem Airport, the expansion of the departure hall abroad (waiting room A) was completed in early June 1971.
 The ground-level extension for international departure traffic covered an area of 1575 square meters.
 6 gates were available, which enable the so-called "gate check-in handling system".
 This system provides that passengers without baggage who are already in possession of a [...]

 The fleet of the Munich airport fire brigade was enlarged by two Magirus-Faun airfield fire engines, type: LF 1412 / 52V 8 × 8.
 The constantly increasing air traffic and the use of wide-bodied aircraft made it necessary to purchase these vehicles.
 The extent to which new dimensions had to be thought when purchasing fire engines is evident from the fact that, for example, the tanks of a Boeing [...]